egose/egose/mkdocs/egose-acl/options/model-options.md

 ## Options for Model Routers

-Options for model routers can be passed to the instance constructor or to individual setter methods.
+Model router options refer to the specific options that are applied to an individual model router.
+These options can be provided either to the instance constructor or to individual setter methods.

 ### basePath